bhattlab/MGEfinder/docs/tutorial.md

             ├── 04.makefasta.efae_GCF_900639545.all_seqs.fna
             └── 04.makefasta.efae_GCF_900639545.repr_seqs.fna

-The file `01.clusterseq.efae_GCF_900639545.tsv`.
-This is effectively a complete list of all inferred sequences for all ten files.
+The file `01.clusterseq.efae_GCF_900639545.tsv` a complete list of all inferred sequences for all ten files.
 This file includes the `sample`, `pair_id` (refers to results of the `pair` output files), `method` (sequence inference method, such as `inferred_assembly_with_full_context`), `loc` (the location of where the sequence was found, either in the reference genome, assembly, or dynamically-constructed database),